001Chijioke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the last ten lines
+Display the third line of f iacta